ElektraInitiative/libelektra/doc/tutorials/specification.md

 You will be using the profile `current`, you can find out more about profiles in [the documentation](https://www.libelektra.org/plugins/profile) as well.

-We will be writing values to the `user:/` namespace.
-If you want to learn more about namespaces in general, refer to the [the documentation on namespaces](https://www.libelektra.org/tutorials/namespaces)
+We will be writing values mostly to the `user:/` namespace.
+If you want to learn more about namespaces in general, refer to the
+[the documentation on namespaces](https://www.libelektra.org/tutorials/namespaces)

 You also need to specify the plugin you will use for writing to the file in the correct format.
 In this case you can choose the `ni` plugin to write to the specification file.